 SECTION 1.
 Vision Statement.

-A collaborative effort comprised of pavement preservation professionals including State public officials and agencies; Local and Federal government officials and organizations; private agencies, contractors; suppliers; and academia with a common purpose to improve and promote the benefits of pavement preservation.
+A collaborative effort comprised of pavement preservation professionals including state, provincial and local public agencies, local and federal government, contractors, suppliers, academia and other stakeholders with a common purpose to improve and promote the benefits of pavement preservation.

 SECTION 2.
 Mission Statement.

-The Rocky Mountain West Pavement Preservation Partnership shall provide an ongoing regional forum for Pavement Preservation, with the intent of sharing and exchanging information and data concerning research, design, specifications, materials, construction practices, cost effectiveness, management systems, and methods of promoting the benefits of Pavement Preservation through education and application.
+Provide an ongoing regional forum for Pavement Preservation practitioners to share and exchange information on related research, design, specifications, materials, and construction practices as well as to promote the benefits of Pavement Preservation through education and application.

 SECTION 3.
 Objectives:

 Promote uniformity of regional guidelines for pavement preservation treatments.